 The Benefits of Reinforced Vapour Barriers

 It has long been recognised that the correct management of moisture vapour within buildings is an important aspect of ensuring not only the life of the building fabric, but also the health of its occupants.
 As today’s structures become increasingly better insulated, more airtight and more energy efficient, taking management of moisture into account in the design process becomes more critical.
-The aim being not only to ensure the specification meets the design criteria, but also that it provides a durable and fit for purpose environment throughout the building’s lifespan.
+The aim being not only to ensure the specification meets the design criteria, but also that it provides a fit for purpose environment throughout the building’s lifespan.

 The Benefits of Reinforced Vapour Barriers cover image